-Eventually Sony fixed this and launched the stunning 400mm and 600mm GM lenses that are now on the market, along with the very reasonably priced 200-600mm G lens.
+Eventually, Sony fixed this and launched the stunning 400mm and 600mm GM lenses that are now on the market, along with the very reasonably priced 200-600mm G lens.

-At the same time, Sony continued to offer major firmware updates for the a9 that actually pushed the autofocus performance even further, including the latest update to V6 that added realtime eye AF tracking for animals.
-A massive performance update that was delivered just weeks before the a9 II was launched.
+At the same time, Sony continued to offer major firmware updates for the a9 that actually pushed the autofocus performance even further, including the latest update to V6 that added real-time eye AF tracking for animals.
+A massive performance update was delivered just weeks before the a9 II was launched.
 Have you ever heard of a company doing such a thing?
 I certainly haven’t.
 Getting major feature updates to a camera is usually like getting blood out of a stone.
 Yet Sony was willing to do it within earshot of the a9 II launch.

 In recent months, with the 400mm and 600mm GM lenses now on store shelves, I have seen a slew of photographers ditching Canon and Nikon systems to move to the Sony a9.
-The primary reason for this is the remarkable autofocus system, and I say this as a career long Canon user myself.
+The primary reason for this is the remarkable autofocus system, and I say this as a career-long Canon user myself.
 The first time I tried an a9 I was absolutely jaw-hit-the-floor floored by what I was seeing through the viewfinder in terms of its tracking ability.
 It is leagues ahead of anything Canon and Nikon have released to date.

-So the a9 gets a massive update with firmware version 6, professional super telephoto lenses are now shipping, and certainly in the case of the 600mm GM, outperforming the equivalent lenses made by Canon and Nikon.
+So the a9 gets a massive update with firmware version 6, professional super-telephoto lenses are now shipping, and certainly in the case of the 600mm GM, outperforming the equivalent lenses made by Canon and Nikon.

 Then the a9 II is announced, and the internet nearly has a meltdown.

 While the a9 was much loved by reviewers for many reasons, it was not without flaws.
-Weather sealing could have been better, the buttons were a bit small, the second SD card slot was only UHS-I speed and the grip was too small for camera that would have huge lenses mounted to it.
-When the a9 was launched, people loved to moan about these things, so Sony fixed then on the a9 II.
+Weather sealing could have been better, the buttons were a bit small, the second SD card slot was only UHS-I speed and the grip was too small for a camera that would have huge lenses mounted to it.
+When the a9 was launched, people loved to moan about these things, so Sony fixed them on the a9 II.

 The a9 II features the same sensor as the original a9 but the ergonomics of the body have been greatly improved and the people got the larger grip and larger buttons that they wished for.
 Both SD card slots are now UHS-II, weather sealing has been improved and a new faster processor should deliver even better autofocus tracking, as well as improved high ISO performance.
 On top of that, there’s a host of communication improvements for the pro sports community, including faster 5Ghz wifi and gigabit ethernet.